benroberts999/ampsci/README.md

  * Includes an option to vary the effective speed of light - allowing non-relativistic approximation.

+ * Also, has ability to solve for continuum states

 Note: makes use of GSL libraries: https://www.gnu.org/software/gsl/

  * For example, with ubuntu: _sudo apt-get install libgsl0-dev_